 Wild Sheep Health

-- Competition for food or space from other species, including grazing domestic animals or other wild animals
+- Competition for resources with other species, such as grazing livestock and other wild animals

 - Severe weather